 First things first.
 What’s happening with Season Four?
 Said Dowd, “I had one fantastic day on the set with the commanders—it was just so good to be back, and just so quickly [we] shut down.”
 She also commented, on the chilling fact of the show’s close mirroring of current events: “I don’t know if shock is the right word for me, personally.
 It’s more disheartening, I suppose.
 Or heartbreaking”—art imitating life, and vice-versa.

-Two-time Emmy winner and recent Film Independent Spirit Award Best Female Lead nominee Moss added: “We shot an episode; we’ve done something, and then six months, nine months later when the episode airs, somehow politically or socially we’ll be going through something that is very similar—it’s not intentional.”
+Two-time Emmy winner and recent Film Independent Spirit Award Best Female Lead (Her Smell, 2020) nominee Moss added: “We shot an episode; we’ve done something, and then six months, nine months later when the episode airs, somehow politically or socially we’ll be going through something that is very similar—it’s not intentional.”

 Wilson asked to what degree the three performers each contribute to the evolution of their characters.
 Strahovski—who plays conservative societal figurehead Serena—said that although each season is pretty much written in full prior to filming, there’s still a ton of back and forth that happens between the actors and the collaborators.